hudra0/geomate/README.md

   - Updates once per day
   - Reduces API calls

+### Geolocation Process

+The geolocation process can be triggered manually through the UI or runs automatically based on your selected update mode.
+To optimize resource usage and API quota:

+- Only active filters are processed during geolocation
+- IP addresses are processed in batches to respect API rate limits
+- The process runs in the background and may take several minutes to complete

 ### Finding Game Ports and Protocols

 There are several ways to identify the correct ports and protocols for your games: